hmcts/civil-sdk/README.md

 ### Enable stub
 To use Idam stub instead of real service follow the steps:

-- Make sure you are in root directory (`civil-unspecified-docker`)
+- Make sure you are in root directory (`civil-sdk`)
 - Run the command to enable stub and rebuild local environment:
 ```
 export IDAM_STUB_ENABLED=true && ./bin/toggle-idam-stub.sh
 ```
-- Run unspec-service with profiles:
+- Run civil-service with profiles:
 ```
 spring.profiles.active=local,idam-stub
 ```